rdmarsh/elm/README.md

 Ensure the permisions for the dir and file are readable only by your account.
 Again the `Makefile` should have done this for you.
-You can force it to re-run with `make -B cfg`.
+You can force it to re-run with `make -B cfg`

 ```shell
 mkdir -p ~/.elm